akhileshjha/yii2-paytm/README.md

 ## Note
-I have done becuase there is no tutorial available for paytm integration in yii2 I Hope that it will help someone and save time as well
+I have done  this becuase there is no tutorial available for paytm integration in yii2 I Hope that it will help someone and save time as well

 Thanks